Reynaldo-S/Reynaldo-S/README.md

 ## 💫 **About Me**
 🔹 Data professional with **2.7+ years** of experience as a **Database Administrator** and skilled **Data Engineer**.
 🔹 Expertise in **Python, SQL, Big Data tools (Hadoop, Spark, Hive, PySpark), and Cloud (Azure & AWS)**.
-🔹 Experienced in **PySpark optimizations** for improving query performance, memory management, and distributed computing efficiency.
+🔹 pipelines.
+Skilled in Apache Spark optimizations, including **partitioning, bucketing, join strategies, and Adaptive Query Execution (AQE)** to enhance performance
 🔹 Strong background in **building scalable ETL pipelines**, performance tuning, and data governance.

 ---